tkareine/tkareine.org/_posts/2018-10-08-lightweight-nodejs-version-switching.md

 `~/.bashrc`.

 I program with Node.js frequently, so a Node.js version manager is an essential tool.
-Upon investigating the execution time of `.bashrc`, I found that loading [nvm] takes a lot of time:
+Upon investigating the execution time of my `.bashrc`, I found that loading [nvm] takes a lot of time:

 <figure>